 Mental Health California

 Kristene (K.N.)
-Smith is a 7-time author and 20+-year communications consultant, writer, creative director, and strategist behind successful campaigns in mental health, mental-wellness, independent living, government, education, entertainment, and other sectors.
+Smith is an award-winning author, screenwriter, and 20+-year communications consultant, creative director, and strategist behind successful campaigns in mental health and wellness, independent living, government, education, entertainment, and other sectors.
 She holds a degree in Family and Consumer Science and is recognized for her understanding of both general and multi-ethnic audiences.
 Her non-profit venture, Mental Health California™, is her signature community project, one that is personal considering she is a younger sibling to an older sibling with mental health challenges.
 In 2018, she joined the Behavioral Health Subcommittee of the California Future Health Workforce Commission.
-She is nationally-certified to teach Mental Health First Aid™ and is a popular speaker and trainer for organizations including cities, counties, child protective services, housing authorities, schools and universities, inpatient settings, and business districts.
+She is nationally-certified to teach Mental Health First Aid™ and is a popular speaker and trainer for organizations including cities, counties, housing authorities, schools, universities, inpatient settings, and business districts.
 She is also the editor, creative director, and publisher of Mental Health California Magazine.